quishqa/FromGlob2LocSP/Vehicular_Emissions/README.md

 conda activate veic_emiss
 ```

-Then install the required packages
+Then install the required packages.
+You need `osmnx` to download openstreetmap data,
+and `xarray` to read and create netCDF.

 ```
 conda install -c conda-forge osmnx conda install -c conda-forge xarray dask netCDF4 bottleneck
 ```

+When installing `osmx`, you will also have other packages needed as `pandas`, `geopandas`, and `numpy`.

 ## How to run

-### Openstreetmap data to your domain
+### Download OSM data to your domain

-First, download the openstreetmap data to your domain with `OSM2wrfinput.py`.
+First, download the openstreetmap data to your domain with `1_Download_OSM.py`.
 You'll need the `geo_em.d01.nc` file.

 ```
-python OSM2wrfinput.py
+python 1_Download_OSM.py
 ```

 Depending on the size of your domain, It could take some time.